 5.)
 Free Movies in the Park & Concerts

 Check to see if your city holds free movies in the park or free concerts during the summer.
 Many city websites will have information about activities during the year.
-Here are some things happening in Utah this summer.

 6.)
 Making Expensive Activities More Affordable